Russell-Waterhouse/blog/content/post/trends.md

 And they'll do this when the function foo is only called once, with the function parameter baz2.
-And it's not future-proofing, they'll do it when it would never make sense to call anything other thann baz2 from foo.
+And it's not future-proofing, they'll do it when it would never make sense to call anything other than baz2 from foo.

 For the love of god, it doesn't need to be a function parameter.
 Just call the function.
 Or, inline everything if that makes sense.
 But don't do this.